eduard-tita/dep-viz/README.md

 This is a small tool that help visualize interdependencies in a set of interconnected projects.

 A dependency graph is generated.
 Artifact versions are nodes in this graph and multiple versions of the same artifact are grouped in clusters.
 Outdated artifact versions and their dependencies(graph edges) are marked in red (see note below).

+In case the dependency graph is too large there is an option to skip rendering of the single version, not SNAPHSOT clusters (see the configuration template for details).

 **Note:**
 > Depending on the project set selected, there might be cases when not all outdated artifact versions are detected.